unicornultrafoundation/subnet-node/core/virtualbox/README.md

 # VirtualBox Package

 This package provides a comprehensive interface for managing VirtualBox virtual machines programmatically.
-It allows for creating, managing, and controlling VMs with support for various operating systems and hardware configurations.
+It allows for creating, managing, and controlling VMs with support for various operating systems and hardware configurations using cloud images.

 ## Core Components

 ### VirtualBox Service

-The `ServiceImpl` is the main entry point for interacting with VirtualBox.
+The `VirtualboxService` is the main entry point for interacting with VirtualBox.
 It implements the `Service` interface and provides methods for:

-- Creating and managing VMs
+- Creating and managing VMs from cloud images
 - Starting, stopping, pausing, resuming, and resetting VMs
 - Retrieving VM information and system resources
 - Managing VM storage and configuration